carlobrok/speed_tracker/README.md

 4. Click and drag to **select the object** you want to track.
 Press *space* to continue.

+### Hotkeys

 Now the tracking starts.
 The position of the object is cached every frame.

+You can now control the analysis of the video as follows:

+* Pause / resume the video with *space*:
+  * When the video is paused or over, press *s* to save cached data

+* Clear the cached data with *r*

+* Exit the video with *esc*